-- that they have an individual responsibility to be alert to the signs and indicators of abuse; and for referring safeguarding concerns to the DSL/DDSL; - what is meant by, and the importance of, showing professional curiosity - that they have a responsibility to provide a safe environment in which children can learn; - where to find the Inter-Agency Procedures on the Safeguarding Children Partnership Board website; - their role in the early help process; - the process for making referrals to children's social care; - the safeguarding response to children who go missing in education. - 3.17 Ensure all staff members undergo safeguarding and child protection training at induction.
-Ensure that staff training is regularly updated and that in addition to this training all staff members receive regular safeguarding and child protection updates as required but at least annually. - 3.18 Ensure that all staff, paid and unpaid, recognise their duty and feel able to raise concerns about poor or unsafe practice in regard to children and that such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies. - 3.19 Ensure that parents are informed of the responsibility placed on the Academy and staff in relation to child protection by setting out these duties in the Academy website. - 3.20 Ensure that this policy is available publicly either via the Academy website: https://www.qka.education/page/?title=Safeguarding&pid=31 - 3.21 Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a social worker are experiencing with teachers and the Academy leadership. - 3.22 Where pupils are educated off site or in alternative provision, the Academy and the provider will have clear procedures about managing safeguarding concerns between the two agencies.
-Written confirmation that the alternative provider has carried out appropriate safeguarding checks on individuals working at the establishment will be sought by the school.
-QKA will: - Undertake a visit by a QKA member of staff to assess the suitability of the Alternative Provision - Ensure a copy of the Alternative Provision Provider Safeguarding Policy will also be obtained and kept on fil - Ensure written and signed confirmation from the Alternative Provision Provider to confirm they have read the latest QKA Safeguarding and Child Protection Policy and that all appropriate safeguarding checks have taken place for adults working there - Written and signed confirmation from the Alternative Provision Provider to confirm they are aware of how to pass on any safeguarding concerns to the DSL and DDSL
+- h) where to find the Multi-Agency Procedures on the Safeguarding Children Partnership Board website; - i) their role in the early help process; - j) the process for making referrals to children's social care; - k) the safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods. - I) the role of filtering and monitoring and the process for reporting issues - 2.3.11 Ensure all staff receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring, at induction.
+The training should be regularly updated, as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively. - 2.3.11 Ensure that all staff, recognise their duty and feel able to raise concerns about poor or unsafe practice in regard to children and that such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies, including low level concerns and allegations against staff. - 2.3.12 Ensure that parents are informed of the responsibility placed on the academy and staff in relation to child protection by setting out these duties on the academy website. - 2.3.12 Ensure that this policy is available publicly via the academy website. - 2.3.14 Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a social worker are experiencing with teachers and school and college leadership staff. - 2.3.15 Where pupils are educated off site or in alternative provision, the academy and the provider will have clear procedures about managing safeguarding concerns between the two agencies.
+Written confirmation that the alternative provider has carried out appropriate safeguarding checks on individuals working at the establishment will be sought by the academy.